 The origin of Skanska dates back to 1887 when Aktiebolaget Skånska Cementgjuteriet was started by Rudolf Fredrik Berg in Southern Sweden, manufacturing concrete products.
 Below are important milestones and films about Skanska's history.

 Important milestones in our history

-1887 Construction company Skanska Cementgjuteriet is formed in Malmo and expands across Sweden.
+1887 Construction company Skanska Cementgjuteriet is formed by Rudolf Fredrik Berg in Malmo in Southern Sweden and expands across Sweden.

 1897 The first contract outside Sweden was for hollow concrete blocks for telephone cables in the UK.